ReconCycle/reconcycle.github.io/docs/standalone/gpio/raspi_ros.md

 equipment globally throughout the cell.

+## Raspi ROS

-Therefore we have prepared a ROS package [ROS package](https://github.com/ReconCycle/raspi_ros) that wraps the developed software library for configuring and controlling GPIOs in a ROS node.
+Raspi ROS is the ROS package [ROS package](https://github.com/ReconCycle/raspi_ros) that wraps the developed software library for configuring and controlling Raaspberry GPIOs in a ROS node.
-This way we enable the configuration and control of auxiliary devices through ROS services.
+This way enables the configuration and control of auxiliary devices through ROS services.
 The cell programmer no longer needs to deal with GPIOs but can control and communicate with the auxiliary equipment through ROS interfaces.